Reykjavík to Breiðafjörður, the Snæfellsnes peninsula

 The boat has full regulation safety equipment:

 In addition, the boat provides with everything needed for fishing, also an oven, stove, and refrigerator.

 There is a four hour minimum rent on this boat.

 Half a day is four hours and starts either at 9am or 2pm.

 A whole day is eight hours and starts at 9am.

 Leaving Reykjavík and taking the clockwise sea route to the village of Ólafsvík, about 90 nautical miles away.

 The town of Ólafsvík has a very decent port; however it is not adjacent to the floating pier where you either dock next to a larger boat or directly at the pier.
 We recommend calling the harbourmaster beforehand.
 Tel: 00354 4336921.
 The town contains a good swimming pool, like other towns and villages around Iceland.
-You can check the opening hours at or .
+You can check the opening hours at firstname.lastname@example.org or www.snb.is.
 There are a few convenient stores located in Ólafsvík where you can buy necessities, including oil.
 There are also various tourist attractions in and around the town.

 2nd stop Grundarfjörður